Subject-Matter Competency Requirement

 You will find test schedules, sites, registration, and other important information for the California Subject Examinations for Teachers (CSET) on the CSET website.

-Students must pass all subtests for the subject matter area they wish to teach.
+Students must pass all subtests for the subject matter area in which they are seeking to be credentialed.
 For more information about which exams you should take, click on the links below:

 3. Meeting Subject-Matter Competency via Coursework